-07:26 GMT during which the tidal elevations ranged from 0.72 m to 2.47 m, shown as the region shaded in grey on Figure 7.
-Calibration flights were carried out at regular intervals by the system operators and the last calibration flight prior to this survey was reported to be in June 2006.
-The accuracy of this instrument at altitudes of up to 1200 m is quoted by the manufacturer as 0.15 m or better (1 x standard deviation) with a range resolution of 0.01 m.
+regular intervals by the system operators and the last calibration flight prior to this survey was reported to be in June 2006.
+The accuracy of this instrument at altitudes of up to 1200 m is quoted by the manufacturer as 0.15 m or better ( $1 \times$ standard deviation) with a range resolution of 0.01 m.
 A ground truth survey conducted by the Environment Agency as part of this survey showed a root mean square error of 0.071 m between the LiDAR survey and a GPS ground survey, comprising a systematic error (bias) by the LiDAR data of -0.052 m and a random error of 0.097 m.
 These comparisons were within acceptable tolerance for that instrument.

-The LiDAR elevation data was supplied as a gridded dataset with a 1m horizontal pixel size.
+The LiDAR elevation data were supplied as a gridded dataset with a 1 m horizontal pixel size.
 Reflectivity data were also supplied in a similar format.
-In order to more closely match the resolution of the radar data, the 1m gridded elevation data from the LiDAR were mean gridded on a 5 m grid and elevations were adjusted from Ordinance Datum Newlyn (ODN) to Admiralty Chart Datum (ACD) corresponding approximately to Lowest Astronomical Tide by adding 4.93 m to the ODN values for the comparisons presented here.
+In order to more closely match the resolution of the radar data, the 1 m gridded elevation data from the LiDAR were mean gridded on a